LucaMalavolta/PyORBIT/docs/models/gaussian_process_regression.md

 ### Improvements

-In `PyORBIT` the framework implementation has been expanded to support an unlimited number of datasets.
-Additionally, it is not required for the datasets to have the same dimensions, thus allowing the use of several RV datasets even if activity indicators are not available for all of them.

-The coefficients $X_c$ and $X_c$ are thus renamed in *con_amp* and *rot_amp*, with the reference dataset easily identifiable from the terminal output.
+In `PyORBIT` unlimited number of additional datasets can be included for the simultaneous training of the hyperparameters.
+All the parameters will be shared except the amplitude of covariance matrix, which is dataset-dependent.
+Each dataset will be characterized by its own covariance matrix.

 ## Model definition and requirements

-- model name: ``gp_multidimensional_quasiperiodic``
+- model name: ``gp_quasiperiodic``
 - required common objects : ``activity``

 ## Keywords